Thursday, February 20, 2025

 Laptops

-League of Legends is the top most played game as of 2024.
+It’s been 8 years since I started playing LoL and yet League of Legends remains the most played game as of 2025.

-The minimum requirements more or less translate to a cheap 350 dollar laptop with either a Core i3 or Ryzen 3 CPU.
+The minimum requirements for League of Legends more or less translate to a cheap $350 laptop with either a Core i3 or Ryzen 3 CPU.

 So yeah…

-Almost ANY laptop can run LoL as long as you set settings to low (with a decent 80fps).
+Almost any laptop can run LoL as long as you set the settings to low, where you’ll get a decent 80 FPS.

 Now…

-This post is about the best laptop of league of legends which is going to be a laptop that can run the game at the highest settings with high framerates and no framedrops or lag spikes especially during group combats.
+This post is about the best laptop for League of Legends, meaning a laptop that can run the game at the highest settings with high framerates and no frame drops or lag spikes, especially during intense group fights.

 Best Laptop Specs For League of Legends

-The only problem I had to deal after was the amount afkers and rage quitters as I reached level 25.
+Then your only problem will be dealing with the amount afkers and rage quitters as you reach level 25.

 League of Legends Hardware Requirements

-Before we go over the best laptops for league of legends, let us be a little more specific:
+Before we go over the best laptops for league of legends, let me elaborate a bit more on the hardware:

-If you’ve got 500 dollars or more: you can get a laptop with a dedicated GPU and that will be all you need.
-Not all dedicated GPUs are fast though, pick one of the following:
+If you’ve got 500 dollars or more: you can get a laptop with a dedicated GPU and the rest of the specs will take care of themselves.
+Only choose from these:

 If you’ve got 450 dollar or less: you are stuck with integrated GPUs (those that come by default).